bgarcevic/outbreak-monitor/README.md

 Tools used include python, dash, and plotly.

+This is my first dashboard made in Python and it is still a work in progress.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details